-The Operating Agreement states that the Board composition will include Samuel Lee, President and Chief Executive Officer of PMH, a licensed and practicing physician, community directors, and other natural persons.
-Community directors are required to constitute a minimum of forty percent of the Board but are to be independent of and not be employed by or affiliated with PCC or its affiliates; and may not be elected officials or individuals subjected to the Rhode Island Code of Ethics.
+The Operating Agreement states that the board composition will include Samuel Lee, President, and Chief Executive Officer of PMH, a licensed and practicing physician, community directors, and other natural persons.
+Community directors are required to constitute a minimum of forty percent of the board but are to be independent of and not be employed by or affiliated with PCC or its affiliates; and may not be elected officials or individuals subjected to the Rhode Island Code of Ethics.

-The buyout of the 15% CCCB ownership in PCC occurred on August 18, 2021 and the Attorney General was notified on August 19, 2021.
+The buyout of the 15% CCCB ownership in PCC occurred on August 18, 2021 and the Office of the Rhode Island Attorney General was notified on August 19, 2021.
 The Operating Agreement was amended on September 17, 2021 which was within thirty days of the buyout.
-It is noted that there were no Board meetings during the quarter ended September 30, 2021.
+It is noted that there were no board meetings during the fiscal year ended September 30, 2021.
 The PCC board was elected on October 6, 2021 and included four community directors out of the nine board members.